Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Machine Learning, Machine Unlearning and Input Sensitivity

-This could also be verified numerically: we validate the contribution to learning by comparing $\Vert\nabla_{\vx} f\Vert_F$ of the training data before and after training in Figure~\ref{fig:rndinit_fx}.
-For a randomly initialized model, there is little response to input changes, only about $10^{-4}$.
-After training, there is a significant order of magnitude growth to $10^{3}$, indicating an increased attention of the trained model to training data's variations.
-This observation means that during the learning process, the training data contribute to model performance, and such efforts include promoting the model's sensitivity to them.
-Thereby, we use $\partial f(\vx;w_p)/\partial \vx$ as a surrogate for sample contribution $\partial{\cal A}/\partial \boldsymbol{x_i}$.
+\textbf{Empirical validation.} We validate the contribution to learning by comparing $\Vert\nabla_{\vx} f\Vert_F$ of the training data before and after training in Figure~\ref{fig:rndinit_fx}.
+In a randomly initialized model, there is little response to input changes, only about $10^{-4}$.
+After training, there is a significant order of magnitude growth to $10^{3}$, indicating an increased attention of the trained model to the training data's variations.
+This implies that the training data contribute to model performance, and such efforts include promoting the model's sensitivity to them during training.